 I’ve realized that when I tell family and close friends which cards they should apply for, I forget to explicitly tell them to sign-up for a loyalty program account before applying for a credit card.
 Many of them would claim that’s too complicated, though it ends up costing me some frustration after the fact.

-Similarly, last year my mom applied for the Starwood Preferred Guest® Credit Card from American Express and the Starwood Preferred Guest® Business Credit Card from American Express.
-I was just helping her plan some travel, when I noticed she only had around 40,000 Starpoints in her account, despite the fact that she got both cards and hasn’t redeemed any points yet.
+Similarly, last year my mom applied for what is now the Marriott Bonvoy Business® American Express® Card.
+I was just helping her plan some travel, when I noticed she only had around 40,000 Marriott points in her account, despite the fact that she got the card and hadn’t redeemed any points yet.
 Then we realized that her points are actually in two different accounts.

 Fortunately she’s not going for status, or else this could be a bigger issue.
 Each card offers two elite qualifying stays and five elite qualifying nights towards stats, and it would be tough to combine those if the two cards were linked to different accounts (even when you consolidate accounts, it doesn’t transfer that benefit).